As if you needed another reason to catch some rays this summer, a new study has uncovered evidence that vitamin D protects against colorectal cancer.

 Caitlin C. Murphy, PhD, MPH, an assistant professor in the department of clinical sciences at the University of Texas Southwestern Medical Center, agrees that “colorectal cancer risk increases with age.”

 She adds that adults in their 50s experience more than double the rate of colorectal cancer compared to those in their 40s.

-This is partly based on new data showing rates of colorectal cancer are rising in people under age 50.
+This is partly based on showing rates of colorectal cancer are rising in people under age 50.